Baltic Sea House

 Baltic Smart Water Hub is strongly focused on the Baltic Sea and its catchment area, which is why all cases published on the platform should have an example of application in one of the countries of this region.

-In case a solution that you wish to publish was developed somewhere else, in order to get it published, please include an example of piloting/testing/replicating this solution in the Baltic Sea Region.
+In case a solution that you wish to publish was developed somewhere else,please include an example of piloting/testing/replicating this solution in the Baltic Sea Region.
 Such example not only ensures that a solution will be applicable in the region, as it would have been made for similar geographical, economic, cultural and climate conditions, but it also allows interested parties contacting practitioners from the piloting site for more information about the implementation process, its benefits or possible bottlenecks.

 - The description of the case should be comprehensive and practical